Tyrosine kinase inhibitorFDA-approvedInvestigational

 How it works

-Blocks the FLT3 tyrosine kinase enzyme, which is involved in the growth and survival of cancer cells.
+Blocks the FMS-like tyrosine kinase 3 (FLT3) protein, which is involved in the growth and survival of cancer cells in certain types of leukemia.

 Cancer types